Floor Conveyors

 - Integration into automated processes

-In automatic mode, the floor conveyor runs autonomously according to the control system's specifications.
+In automatic mode, the floor conveyor operates autonomously according to the control system's specifications.

-- Sensors monitor position, jams, and workpiece presence
+- Sensors monitor position, accumulation, and workpiece presence

-- Malfunctions result in a safe system shutdown
+- Malfunctions lead to a safe system shutdown

 - Maintenance work